IvanGrimes/formhandler.js/README.md

 ### Methods | [Demo](https://codepen.io/IvanGrimes/pen/KxVoKd)

+<b>Method with argument 'field' can pass name attribute of the input tag, className (ex. '.formhandler__field) of the input or the node of the input.</b>

 | Method | Type | Description |
 |--------|------|-------------|
 | isFieldValid(field)  | name(string)  | Returns validity of the field |